407-610-2417

 Top of Funnel (ToF) or Awareness Stage

 When people first realize they have a problem, they start searching for possible solutions.
 This is when you need to think like your audience and figure out what they’d search for.
-For example, Notion targets these top-of-the-funnel keywords:
+For example, Notion targets these informational keywords:

 • Content calendar template